westonpace/lancedb/docs/src/guides/tables.md

     db = lancedb.connect("./.lancedb")
     ```

+    LanceDB allows ingesting data from various sources - `dict`, `list[dict]`, `pd.DataFrame`, `pa.Table` or a `Iterator[pa.RecordBatch]`.
+Let's take a look at some of the these.

 === "Javascript"

-    Initialize a VectorDB connection and create a table using one of the many methods listed below.
+    Initialize a LanceDb connection and create a table using one of the many methods listed below.

     ```javascript
-    const lancedb = require("vectordb");
+    import * as lancedb from "@lancedb/lancedb";

     const uri = "data/sample-lancedb";
     const db = await lancedb.connect(uri);
     ```

-    LanceDB allows ingesting data from various sources - `dict`, `list[dict]`, `pd.DataFrame`, `pa.Table` or a `Iterator[pa.RecordBatch]`.
-Let's take a look at some of the these.

 ### From list of tuples or dictionaries